Olli Caldwell: 2023: Alpine LMP2 programme

 Caldwell in the Alpine Oreca 07 at the 2023 24 Hours of Le Mans.

 For the 2023 season, Caldwell moved into the WEC, partnering André Negrão and Memo Rojas for the Alpine Elf Team in the LMP2 class.
 In addition, he signed a factory contract with the brand.
 The campaign began disappointingly at Sebring, where Caldwell was forced to retire after five hours due to an electrical issue.
-He experienced a more positive race at Portimão, as the Briton overtook Oliver Rasmussen during his first stint.
+Caldwell experienced a more positive race at Portimão, as he overtook Oliver Rasmussen during his first stint.
 The team eventually finished eleventh.
 Caldwell would be handed qualifying duties at Spa, where he managed to place himself ahead of Charles Milesi in the sister car, before contributing to take eighth on a damp track on Saturday.
 Summing up the season until that point, Caldwell admitted that the campaign had proven to be "difficult", as Alpine were still trying to catch up with the frontrunners.

-The 24 Hours of Le Mans saw the #35 cycle towards the front during the first few hours owing to a fortuitous pit strategy just before Caldwell entered the car.
+The 24 Hours of Le Mans saw the No. 35 cycle towards the front during the first few hours owing to a fortuitous pit strategy just before Caldwell entered the car.
 Having defended fourth against Ben Barnicoat for a number of laps, Caldwell took third place during his second stint as a result of an accident ahead, and held the spot until leaving the car at midnight.
-Laps later, with Rojas in the car, the #35 collided with the #66 JMW and #7 Toyota, forcing the team to repair the car and serve a penalty, losing them several laps.
+Laps later, with Rojas in the car, the No. 35 collided with the No. 66 JMW and No. 7 Toyota, forcing the team to repair the car and serve a penalty, losing them several laps.
 The team finished the race ninth in the LMP2 class.
 Monza saw Caldwell once again outqualify Milesi, though a mistimed safety car period would relegate the car to eighth.
 The team scored one further points-scoring result in the final two races on their way to 11th in the teams' standings.

-During the same year, the Briton also raced in the European Le Mans Series with Inter Europol Competition alongside Jonathan Aberdein and Rui Andrade.
+During the same year, Caldwell also raced in the European Le Mans Series with Inter Europol Competition alongside Jonathan Aberdein and Rui Andrade.
 The team retired due to a gearbox issue at the season-opener, however they would bounce back at Le Castellet.
 Caldwell qualified fourth and - in spite of a drive-through penalty caused by contact from Andrade and an emergency fuel stop under safety car conditions - helped his team to score a podium finish in the LMP2 Pro class.
 At Aragón, Caldwell qualified third, though the team's podium chances were squashed due to contact with the Ferrari of Johnny Laursen.
 Despite fighting for the podium at Spa, the team once again went scoreless thanks to a late crash caused by Aberdein.
 At the finale in Portimão, Caldwell qualified a season-best second for Friday's race, though the team fell back early and eventually ended up sixth after a driving time penalty, though they bounced back to finish fourth on Sunday.